PathwayCommons/guide/_workflows/pathway_enrichment_ii/visualize.md

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_2 }}){: .img-responsive.slim }
 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 2.
-Rationale of the Enrichment Map.</strong>.
-Genes within gene sets or pathways can overlap and often describe nearly identical biological concepts.
+Rationale of the Enrichment Map.</strong> Genes within gene sets or pathways can overlap and often describe nearly identical biological concepts.
 An Enrichment Map reduces the redundancy in gene sets by creating a graph where nodes are gene sets, node size correlates with gene set size, and edge widths indicate the number of shared genes.
 Note that gene set 'd' does not share any genes with the others.
-Highly similar gene sets can be labelled with a single, over-arching theme label.
+Highly similar gene sets can be labelled with a single, over-arching label.
 </div>

 The approach is modular in that it is compatible with any statistical test or gene set source.
 Enrichment Map shines when dealing with a collection of gene sets with a large degree of redundancy.